uflowie/LLMSpecTest/clients/blazor/prompt.md

 # Blazor Book Management Implementation Task
 ## Task Overview
 Implement a Blazor component that provides a form for creating book entries and a data grid to display them.
 The implementation should follow the specification and use the API defined in the OpenAPI document below.
 Do not use any third-party libraries for the form or data grid.
 There are no pre-installed CSS libraries.
-The page url should be "/claude".
 ## Specifications
 ### UI/UX Specification
 ```markdown